On the Structure of Wave Functions in Complex Chern-Simons Theory

-The wave function $\chi_{\CK}(\bm{u}; \hbar)$ can be calculated perturbatively in a saddle-point approximation where the saddle, or classical solution, of the EOM is described by the homomorphism \be \rho : \pi_1(M) \rightarrow G_{\IC} \, . \ee Equivalently, the saddle points can be identified with the different classical solutions $\bm{P}^{(\alpha)}$ to Eq.~\eqref{Apoly_eqs} for fixed $\bm{X}$, which we denote with the additional discrete label $\alpha$.
-We recall that the branches of the polynomials in Eq.~\eqref{Apoly_eqs} come in conjugate pairs due to the symmetry of the theory under conjugation.
-Thus, each flat connection $\CA^{(\rho)}$, labeled by $\rho \in \Hom\left(\pi_1(M), G_{\IC} \right)$, has a conjugate flat connection $\CA^{(\bar{\rho})}$, corresponding to the conjugate homomorphism $\bar{\rho}$.
-We will subsequently denote by $\bar{\alpha}$ the branch which is conjugate to $\alpha$.
-There is always an abelian branch $\alpha = \rm{abel}$ described by $P_1=\dots=P_r=1$, which is self-conjugate, and a geometric branch\footnote{On the geometric branch, $\bm{u}$ can be thought of as parametrizing the quantum deformations of the complex hyperbolic structure of $M$.} $\alpha = \rm{geom}$ containing the discrete faithful representation of $\pi_1(M)$ into $\text{PSL}(2, \IC)$, which has a distinct conjugate $\alpha = \rm{conj}$.
+The wave function $\chi_{\CK}(\bm{u}; \hbar)$ can be computed perturbatively in a saddle-point approximation where the saddle, or classical solution of the Euler--Lagrange equations, is described by the group homomorphism in equation~\eqref{rho-hom}.
+Equivalently, the saddle points can be identified with the different classical solutions $\bm{P}^{(\alpha)}$ to equation~\eqref{Apoly_eqs} for fixed $\bm{X}$, which we mark with the discrete label $\alpha$.
+We recall that the branches of the polynomials in equation~\eqref{Apoly_eqs} come in conjugate pairs due to the symmetry of the theory under conjugation.
+Thus, each flat connection $\CA^{(\rho)}$, labeled by $\rho \in \Hom (\pi_1(M), G_{\IC})$, has a conjugate flat connection $\CA^{(\bar{\rho})}$, corresponding to the conjugate homomorphism $\bar{\rho}$.
+Consequently, we will denote by $\bar{\alpha}$ the branch conjugate to $\alpha$.
+Note that there is always an abelian branch $\alpha = \mathrm{abel}$ described by the equations $P_1=\dots=P_r=1$, which is self-conjugate, and a geometric branch\footnote{On the geometric branch, $\bm{u}$ can be thought of as parametrizing the quantum deformations of the complex hyperbolic structure of $M$.} $\alpha = {\rm geom}$ containing the discrete faithful representation of $\pi_1(M)$ into $\mathrm{PSL}(2, \IC)$, which has a distinct conjugate $\alpha = {\rm conj}$.
 In the rest of this work, we will only consider non-abelian branches.
-Therefore, we simplify the factor corresponding to the abelian classical solution from the polynomials in Eq.~\eqref{Apoly_eqs} and proceed to quantize the simplified form.
+Therefore, we simplify the factor corresponding to the abelian classical solution from the polynomials in equation~\eqref{Apoly_eqs} and proceed to quantize the simplified form.